Effanuel/password-storage/README.md

 - Keep your passwords safe with a help of an encrypting algorithm;
 - Built with **TypeScript** *(yes, its a feature these days)*;
+- Clicking on one of the cards will copy the password to the clipboard;

 ### Built With